[campaign] exclusive

 2.3.
 How do you say it?
 Describe how you do it.

 How do you have to communicate to reach your desired tone of voice?
-Outline Dos and Don'ts and put examples.
-For this purpose, keep in mind some brand communication principles:
+Outline Dos and Don'ts and give examples.

 Language register